jacobbamb/jacobbamb.github.io/_pages/about.md

 My research explores how tools from geometry, topology, and algebra -- particularly differential geometry -- can be used to tackle problems in modern deep learning, such as graph neural networks and generative models.

 Before Oxford, I completed an MSc in Computer Science at EPFL.
-In a previous life, I was an aspiring mathematician: I earned a BSc (Honours) in Mathematics and an accelerated MSc in Mathematics, where I focused on geometric group theory under the supervision of [Professor Daniel Wise](https://en.wikipedia.org/wiki/Daniel_Wise_(mathematician)).
+In a previous life, I was an aspiring mathematician: I earned a BSc and an MSc in Mathematics from McGill, where I focused on geometric group theory under the supervision of [Professor Daniel Wise](https://en.wikipedia.org/wiki/Daniel_Wise_(mathematician)).

 Along the way, I have also interned in various tech companies and startups, including [Giotto.ai](https://www.giotto.ai/) and [Oracle Labs](https://labs.oracle.com/pls/apex/r/labs/labs/intro).